ahmedreza1/EasyGraph/README.md

 # EasyGraph 📊

-**EasyGraph** is your go-to Python package for creating beautiful and intuitive graphs with just a few lines of code.
-Dive into data visualization with various chart types including line charts, bar charts, scatter plots, and more!
+**EasyGraph** is your go-to Python package for creating beautiful, intuitive, and now interactive graphs with just a few lines of code.
+Dive into data visualization with various chart types including line charts, bar charts, scatter plots, and more.
+With the new interactive functionality, users can now hover over data points to get detailed information, pan, and zoom to explore their graphs in a much more engaging manner.

 ## Features 🚀

+- **Interactive Charts and Graphs**: All your favorite charts and graphs are now interactive, offering dynamic insights with functionalities like hover, pan, and zoom.
 - **Variety of Chart Types**: Supports a wide range of chart types for versatile data visualization.
 - **Zero to Hero**: Start creating insightful graphs with no prior experience.
 - **Plug and Play**: Easy to install and get started with.